lolszewski/threads-trainer/README.md

-This is my next project for learning java.
+This is my next project of learning java.

 In this example I wanted to check out how multithreading looks in java.
 The idea is pretty simple in this approach - calculate given set of odd numbers and write them into files.